ericwooley/react-in-style/README.md

             // suppress warnings, which occur when the selector is added twice.
             noWarnings: false,

-            // Prefix with css browser prefixors (opt in, large performance hit)
+            // Prefix with css browser prefixors (opt in, large performance hit, *see note below)
             prefix: false,

-            // if false or there is no animtionFrame, react in style will not request an animtation frame
-            // and will insert the styles immediatly.
-            requestAnimationFrame: true
         }

         ```
+        *Prefixes are handled with autoprefixer, and the first time it's used will cause a network request and, therefore a large delay*
     - destroy() : Destroys all styles and removes all data related to previous adds.

 ## Running the unit tests